namtran166/BootcampNotes/README.md

 In case we can remove the book you hated, congratulations!
 We return a 200 OK response with this message:
 ```
 {
-    "message": "Book deleted"
+    "message": "Book deleted!"
 }
 ```
 Too bad we cannot find the book you hated, maybe it was removed a long time ago!
 A 404 Not Found response will be return with this message:
 ```
 {
-    "message": "There is no book with bookID <int:bookID>"
+    "message": "There is no book with bookID <int:bookID>."
 }
 ```
 Did you forgot to authorize yourself?
 You bet.
 Since our books are precious, we cannot allow anyone to go and just delete some random books!
 A 401 Unauthorized reminder for you!